Jamirankinen/Jamirankinen/README.md

 <p align="center">
   <b>Junior Frontend Developer</b> from Finland • Passionate about crafting clean, interactive, and responsive web apps<br/>
-  Open to roles in 🇫🇮 Finland, across the 🇪🇺 Europe, or remote 🌍
+  Currently working at Brancoy as a Frontend Developer in 🇫🇮 Finland
 </p>

 ---